dekoza/mtgpl/MM2.rst

 :mtgtip:`Surgical Extraction<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6e438caf-9373-4de8-b4ac-212f5036e677.jpg?1562263333|https://scryfall.com/card/mm2/99/surgical-extraction?utm_source=api>`
    (|mana_bp| can be paid with either |mana_b| or 2 life.)

    Choose target card in a graveyard other than a basic land card.
 Search its owner's graveyard, hand, and library for any number of cards with the same name as that card and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Thief of Hope<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/8/48304e24-9c74-4726-95ae-3b1a356f5998.jpg?1562261652|https://scryfall.com/card/mm2/100/thief-of-hope?utm_source=api>`
    Whenever you cast a Spirit or Arcane spell, target opponent loses 1 life and you gain 1 life.

-   Soulshift 2 (When this creature dies, you may return target Spirit card with converted mana cost 2 or less from your graveyard to your hand.)
+   Soulshift 2 (When this creature dies, you may return target Spirit card with mana value 2 or less from your graveyard to your hand.)

 :mtgtip:`Vampire Lacerator<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/4/4403436b-2605-495b-ab08-9a2001cc7f8b.jpg?1562261573|https://scryfall.com/card/mm2/101/vampire-lacerator?utm_source=api>`